AmplicaLabs/graph-service/README.md

    docker-compose --profile instant up
    ```

-   This will start Frequency and Redis containers.
+   This will start Frequency, Redis, and Graph Service containers.

 2. Run a graph scenario from [frequency scenario templates](https://github.com/AmplicaLabs/frequency-scenario-template/tree/graph-service-setup).
 Note the use of branch `graph-service-setup` of the frequency scenario template repo.